McTsts/Ender-Chest-GUI/README.md

 Simple Ender Chest GUI for Minecraft.

 If anyone ever find this, feel free to use these functions for whatever you want if you can understand them.
-Credit is appreciated, but not necessary.
+Credit is appreciated, but not required.

 # Setup